 Too rich, so much so that it does not know which path to take, and so, in the end, it is overwhelmed by the wood.

-Freshness cannot escape from a buttery-honeyed short circuit that does not give up and does not leave the wine free to express itself.
-Okay, it’s a wine made to reach its maturity in 10-15 years, but let’s say that its adolescence is not going very well.
+Freshness can’t get away from a buttery-honeyed short circuit that doesn’t give up and doesn’t let the wine be itself.
+Okay, it’s a wine made to reach maturity in 10–15 years, but let’s say that its adolescence is not going very well.

 180 euros: a crazy price.
 We don’t want to be too harsh, some of Gaia’s Nebbiolos are legendary, but producing a wine like that is frankly surprising.